jaybutera/thanks/readme.md

 Therefore thunks may reference other thunks.
 Forming an explicit graph of interconnections between branching trees of thoughts and concepts.

+Thus emerges a network or internetwork of thoughts and ideas.

 By adopting the discipline of dividing thoughts into discrete peices, so that each peice is individually referencable, a high-precision graph of knowledge